Table of Contents

 See my picks for the Top 5 Best Twin Gear Juicers.

 Manual juicers require you to manually crank the juicer until juice is created.
-Manual juicers are great for wheatgrass specifically, but also work well for other types of produce, keep in mind, the harder the produce the more difficult it will be to juicer.
+These are great for wheatgrass specifically, but also work well for other types of produce, keep in mind, the harder the produce the more difficult it will be to juice.

 These types of juicers are great if you will be off the grid, on a road trip, or traveling/camping.
 They allow you to easily juice a cup of juice with minimal effort and no need for electricity.

-Other benefits of manual juicers include lack of noise, and the slow process reduces heat and oxidation.
+Other benefits include lack of noise, and the slow process reduces heat and oxidation.

 See my Best Manual Juicer picks.